stevemarvell/legal-easy/backend/data/research_corpus/README.md

-# UK Legal Document Corpus
+# UK Research Document Corpus

-This directory contains a comprehensive collection of UK legal documents, clauses, precedents, and statutes for use in the RAG (Retrieval-Augmented Generation) system.
+This directory contains a comprehensive collection of UK research documents, clauses, precedents, and statutes for use in the RAG (Retrieval-Augmented Generation) system.

 ## Structure